 For our patients, the maze-like layout of the current site makes it difficult to get around and the condition of buildings can make the experience of being in hospital more difficult.
-The Trust’s most recent Care Quality Commission report (2018) highlighted issues of patient safety, dignity and patient experience which have directly resulted from the outdated estate.
+In 2018, The Care Quality Commission (CQC) rated the Hillingdon Hospital as inadequate (the trust overall is currently rated as “requires improvement”).
+Contributory factors include maintenance, infection control and capacity issues, which are a direct result of the physical constraints of the legacy estate.
 The site layout and state of disrepair can also make it difficult for our staff to do their jobs as efficiently and effectively as they would like.

 These issues contribute to the Trust’s financial deficit and hinder our mission to provide high quality, safe and compassionate care to improve the health and wellbeing of the people we serve.